rajesh-adk-137/autogenius/README.md

+5. **Run Setup Commands**:

+   - Follow the instructions in `MINDSDB_MODEL_SETUP.md` to create and configure the MindsDB models and predictors.

-4. Run the FastAPI backend:
+4. Run the FastAPI backend after completing model setup in mindsdb docker:

    ```bash
    uvicorn main:app --reload